Tools You’ll Need for Clipping Nails

 Cookie is my silkie bantam with special needs.
 Her toenails, of all things, grow and grow to the point where they interfere with her walking.
 Crazy!
 Once a month I wrap her in a towel, lay her in my lap on her back, and cut them with bird nail clippers.

-Here’s what I use to clip her nails.
-Bird nail clippers, and Kwik Stop (Styptic Powder) which stops bleeding just in case one is cut too short.
+I use bird nail clippers, and Kwik Stop (Styptic Powder) which stops bleeding just in case one is cut too short.
 This is a powder that you apply to the nail if it’s bleeding and it will stop immediately.